paul-norman/go-template-manager/README.md

 This will replace: `eq`, `ge`, `len`, `index`, `lt`, `le`, `ne`, `html` and `urlquery`.

-This can also be undone:
+This can also be undone for all or some of the functions overloaded:

 ```go
 tm.RemoveOverloadFunctions()